simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 ### Laravel

 This tutorial assumes a rather untouched setup, so you most likely use Laravel Mix with a few configurations.
-If you toyed a lot with your build setup or replaced Laravel Mix entirely, there might by a few bombs that blow up.
+If you toyed a lot with your build setup or replaced Laravel Mix entirely, there might by a few bombs waiting to go off.

 I tested this with most of my projects though, and it worked well going back to Laravel 5.6. with Laravel Mix 2.0.